polterguy/polterguy.github.io/documentation/magic.data.common/index.md

 The project does *not* verify that your SQL is possible to execute towards your database, such as verifying that specified tables or columns actually exists.
-It does its best however, to verify that your Hyperlambda is structured correctly, and that it will create valid SQL - But you should *not assume* the SQL the project generates is valid, before you have tested it.
+It does its best however, to verify that your Hyperlambda is structured correctly, and that it will create somewhat valid SQL - But you should *not assume* the SQL the project generates is valid, before you have tested it.

 ## Creating your own data adapter